 Stop 1.
-After Breakfast, we set off at about 9am and reached an undisclosed location by 10.30am.
+After Breakfast, we set off at about 9am, reaching Sournia by about 10.30.
 Conditions were sunny and windy but the track we explored was warm and sheltered.
 This was a typical Mediterranean habitat with underlying schist geology.
 Our first butterflies were Marsh Fritillary and a pair of courting Wall Browns.
 The only definitive sighting of Spanish Fritillary was at the roadside where Geoff and Julian had stopped.
-A few large Euphydryas fritillaries were seen, some of them with 2-inch wingspans, and it may well be that some of these which fluttered past were indeed Spanish but without viewing all the markings, we couldn't make a pronouncement.
-Certainly, on later inspection of photos , E. aurinia form beckeri was recognised and it is known as a large form of the nominate species.
-Other butterflies seen included a hatful of blues including Osiris, Common, Chapman's, Green Underside, Chequered and Escher's.
-To these we added Green Hairstreak, Small Heath, Spotted Fritillary, Glanville Fritillary, Painted Lady, Western Dappled White, Berger's Clouded Yellow and Marsh Fritillary.
+A few large 'euphydryas' fritillaries were seen, some of them with 2-inch wingspans, and it may well be that some of these which fluttered past were indeed Spanish but without viewing all the markings, we couldn't really make a pronouncement.
+Certainly, on inspection of photos later on, E. aurinia form beckeri was also present and it is known as a large form of the nominate species.
+Other butterflies seen included a hatful of blues including Osiris Blue, Common Blue, Chapman's Blue, Green Underside Blue, Chequered Blue and Escher's, Blue along with the following species: Green Hairstreak, Small Heath, Spotted Fritillary, Glanville Fritillary, Painted Lady, Western Dappled White, Berger's Clouded Yellow and Marsh Fritillary.

-Plants seen included Thymus vulgaris, Onobrychis sp.
-(Sanfoin), Anthericum liliago (St. Bernard's Llily), Astragalus monspessulanus (larval food plant of Escher's Blue), Asphaltium bituminosum, Cistus albidus (pink) and Cistus laurifolius (white), Helianthemum appeninum (white-flowered), Leuzia conifera, Anacamptis pyramidalis, Aceras anthropophorum, Vincetoxicum nigrum, and one specimen of Cephalanthera longifolia.
+Plants seen included Thymus vulgaris (Common Thyme), Onobrychis sp.
+(Sanfoin), Anthericum liliago (St. Bernard's Llily), Astragalus monspessulanus (larval foodplant of Escher's Blue), Asphaltium bituminosum, Cistus albidus (pink) and Cistus laurifolius (white), Helianthemum appeninum (white-flowered), Leuzia conifera, Anacamptis pyramidalis, Aceras anthropophorum, Vincetoxicum nigrum, and one specimen of the Greater Butterfly Orchid, Cephalanthera longifolia.

 Stop 2.
-After our picnic, we moved to higher track and found Spanish Festoon, Hummingbird Hawkmoth, Speckled Wood, Red Admiral, Painted Lady and Marsh Fritillary.
+After our picnic lunch, we moved to higher track and found Spanish Festoon, Hummingbird Hawk-moth, Speckled Wood, Red Admiral, Painted Lady and another Marsh Fritillary.

 Stop 3.
-We then moved to a limestone quarry and begun searching wayside flowers.
-The first find was of a larva of Spanish Swallowtail on Prunus.
-In the sward we found Red Underwing Skipper and Adonis Blues flitting about with Painted Ladies.
-Berger's Clouded Yellows occasionally dashed past, soon to be joined by Clouded Yellow, Cleopatra, Large Wall Brown and Provençal Fritillary.
-Anne managed to see a Wood White which posed well for a photo.
+We then moved to a limestone quarry and begun searching the flowers.
+The first find was of a larva of Spanish Swallowtail on Prunus sp.
+In the sward, Red Underwing Skipper and Adonis Blues were seen flitting about with Painted Ladies while Berger's Clouded Yellows occasionally dashed past, soon to be joined by Clouded Yellow, Cleopatra, Large Wall Brown and Provençal Fritillary.
+Anne managed to find a Wood White which posed well for a photo.
 Other butterflies seen here included Marsh Fritillary and Chequered Blue.
-Flower-wise, the superb nectar plant Valeriana angustifolia was common around the quarry and was attracting numerous butterflies.
-A Swallowtail spent quite some time on one of these plants, providing a good photographic opportunity.
+Flower-wise, the superb nectar plant Valeriana angustifolia was common around the quarry and attracted numerous butterflies.
+A Swallowtail spent quite some time on one of these plants and begged to be photographed.
 Other plants seen were Silene flos-cuculi (Ragged Robin), Teucrium aureum, the quite beautiful Orobanche gracilis and Achillea millerfolium.

 Stop 4.
 By about 4pm we were on our way and driving back to the hotel when Julian spotted an orchid growing on the verge.
 It proved to be Dactylorhiza fuchsii.
 There were a good number of these plants there.
-Back at the hotel we had an enjoyable dinner after we'd completed our checklists, poring over photos and enjoying the plant presentation which Yiannis gave us.
+At the hotel we had an enjoyable dinner after first completing our checklists and going over the day's photos and enjoying Yiannis's fascinating plant presentation.

-Day 3, Saturday 23rd May: Urbanya
+Day 3, Saturday 23rd May: High pass and Rivière d'Urbanya.

 Stop 1.
-After breakfast, we set off in the direction of Urbanya and parked up at about 1000m where there were some impressive views of the surrounding hills and mountains.
-The temperature at the start of the day was a warm 21°C with the wind on the southern side of the hillside
+After breakfast, we set off in the direction of Urbanya and parked up at a place at about 1,000m with impressive views of the surrounding hills and mountains.
+The temperature was a warm 21°C with 33% relative humidity, with the wind on the southern side of the hillside.